ComposableFi/composable/frame/vault/README.md

 Pallets depending on the vault should use the [vault](composable_traits::vault) traits.
 When managing the reaping and deposits is too difficult due to the creation of many vaults, or prohibitively expensive; create the vault with an existential deposit.
 You should ensure that you delete the vault yourself once it is no longer required.

 ## Emergency Shutdown

+Root is capable of completely shutting down a vault, disallowing deposits and withdrawals.
+This is intended as a mitigation for hacks.